Secondary Education: Mathematics, BS

 The Secondary Education, BS prepares teachers for grades nine through 12.
 A minimum of 120 semester hours is necessary for graduation.

-Students pursuing teacher licensure programs in the College of Education (COE) must meet requirements in a series of sequential gateways.
+Students pursuing teacher licensure programs in the College of Education must meet requirements in a series of sequential gateways.
 Included in the gateway requirements are successful completion of specified coursework, achievement of appropriate grade point averages, requirements for clinical experiences, and appropriate tests for the licensure area.
 Meeting all Gateway requirements leads to degree and licensure completion.

-Students are admitted to Secondary Education as freshmen.
 In order to be recommended for licensure, candidates are required to maintain a cumulative grade point average of 2.5 (A=4.0).
 Grades in courses of C- or lower may not be used for State of Illinois licensure, endorsements, or approvals.
+For teacher education licensure requirements applicable to all curricula, see the Council on Teacher Education.
+Licensure requirements are subject to change without notice as a result of new mandates from the Illinois State Board of Education or the Illinois General Assembly.

 Students in the Secondary Education licensure program must complete the Campus General Education Requirements, the courses for the Mathematics concentration, and the professional education coursework.